Yes, You Can Have Hashimoto’s Without Antibodies

 And while that statistic is interesting, there’s something much more interesting about Hashimoto’s…

-The fact that a great deal of people who have Hashimoto's have no idea that they do.
+The fact that many people who have Hashimoto’s have no idea that they do.

 And it’s not because Hashimoto’s is a hard condition to diagnose.

 Because Hashimoto’s is an autoimmune disease, you can test for thyroid antibodies in the bloodstream.

 The two thyroid antibodies associated with this condition include thyroglobulin antibody and thyroid-peroxidase antibody.

 For most people, it’s as easy as checking your bloodstream for these two antibodies.

 If they come back positive AND you have thyroid problems you are officially diagnosed with Hashimoto’s.